Here are some tips for using VPNs more effectively:

 Use Ports That Aren’t Blocked

-You need to experiment with ports when using a VPN, if your ports are being blocked or censored.
+If your ports are being blocked or censored, you need to experiment with ports when using a VPN.
 With the OpenVPN protocol, port 443 (used by secure pages in web browsers) is usually a safe bet, another good port to use is 53 for UDP (DNS port).

 Don’t Use Leaky Browser Plug-Ins